Pisa to Sicily 2025

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

 Breakfast was available from 7am and we started from the hotel at about 08:20.
 Breakfast was fine except that there was no sign of any tea.
-Sunday morning Pisa streets were fairly free of vehicles and runners and cyclists fairly numerous.
+Sunday morning Pisa streets were fairly free of vehicles with runners and cyclists fairly numerous.
 I made a brief stop to photograph a section of the old city wall in which there was what appeared to be a new archway.
 There were then two further brief stops to make minor adjustments to my saddle orientation before we progressed from Pisa onto fairly quiet roads.
 One interesting feature we encountered some miles south of Pisa was a very long and low building.
 My best guess was that it was a cover over a conveyor belt.
 Subsequent research revealed that it was part of the European gravity wave detector.

 The first two hours were at a comfortable temperature but the day gradually warmed up, particularly in the strong sunshine.
 Shaded areas, which included parts of the main climb, were noticeably cooler.
 We reached the pre-identified refreshment stop in the village at the top of the climb a few minutes after 12 noon.

 There were some good views at a few points on higher ground but we then had a long and pleasant descent down to the coastal lowlands.
 This was followed by nearly 20 miles of almost flat cycling along an almost straight road into a moderate SW breeze.
 Numerous miles cycling in the same position with constant effort become somewhat tedious and my body began to ache.
 The only consolation was that trees along the road provided shelter from the breeze.
 I kept looking for opportunities to stop and give my body a break.
-One stop was at a fruit stall where we bought some pears which I stowed in my bike bags but I saw nothing which merited a photo stop.
+One stop was at a fruit stall where we bought some pears which I stowed in my bike bags, but I saw nothing which merited a photo stop.

 The Hotel il Delfino was next to the sea and, unusually, the balcony had a clothes airer which was useful for drying washed clothing.
 The room, however, had the major hazard of water dripping from the air conditioner.
 Spare towels were used to try to control the puddle on the floor.
-The problem was evidently not new as the floor tiles were starting to lift.
+The dripping water problem was evidently not new as the floor tiles were starting to lift.
 Dinner was at a very busy pizzaria.

 Day 2: San Vicenzo to Magliano